mjoblin/neotiles/docs/index.rst

 And if you're sending data to your tiles then:

 * Send data to the TileManager object with :meth:`TileManager.send_data_to_tiles`, or individually to each Tile object via the :attr:`Tile.data` attribute.
 * The data can be anything in any format, so long as your tiles know how to interpret it and update their pixel colors appropriately.
-Each tile's new colors will be automatically displayed on the matrix by the animation loop; or if you've disabled animation then just call :meth:`TileManager.draw_hardware_matrix` whenever you're ready to update the matrix.
+Each tile's new colors will be automatically displayed on the matrix by the animation loop; or if you've disabled animation then just call your tile manager's :meth:`~TileManager.draw_hardware_matrix` method whenever you're ready to update the matrix.

 A quick example
 ---------------